Mifta24/auto-quotes/README.md

 # 📜 Daily Quote

-> "Believe in your infinite potential.
-Your only limitations are those you set upon yourself."
+> "If you want to feel happy, do something for yourself.
+If you want to feel fulfilled, do something for someone else."
-> — **Roy T. Bennett**
+> — **Simon Sinek**

 ---